 A patient having a sleep study generally arrives at the hospital around 9 p.m. with the testing usually complete by 6 a.m. or earlier.
 A technician hooks wires to the patient's head – this measures brain waves and sleep stages.
 They also have wires on a patient's chest to measure breathing and heart activity and on the patient's legs to monitor leg twitches.
 Technicians will also monitor a patient's oxygen level and eye movement.
 Patients can remain mobile with the wires on and are able to get out of bed to use the restroom in the middle of the night.

-CCMH contracts with a sleep study agency called Somnitech.
-This company is accredited by the American Academy of Sleep Medicine.
+CCMH contracts with a sleep study agency called Practical Sleep Studies.
 The studies are performed by licensed technicians from this agency who work in collaboration with the hospital and staff to ensure these studies are carried out properly.